-Observed speedup of a code which has been parallelized, defined as:

-• One of the simplest and most widely used indicators for a parallel program's performance.
+- Observed speedup of a code which has been parallelized, defined as: - wall-clock time of serial execution - wall-clock time of parallel execution - One of the simplest and most widely used indicators for a parallel program's performance.

-Parallel Terminologies Parallel Overhead The amount of time required to coordinate
+Parallel Overhead

-- parallel tasks, as opposed to doing useful work.
+- The amount of time required to coordinate parallel tasks, as opposed to doing useful work.

 - Parallel overhead can include factors such as:

 - Task start-up time

 - Synchronizations

 - Data communications

 - Software overhead imposed by parallel compilers, libraries, tools, operating system, etc.

 - Task termination time